International teacher and university lecturer

 Vitae

-Cert. ballet- and dance pedagogue
+Certified ballet- and dance pedagogue

-Board member “ta.med” Dance Medicine Austria
+Board of directors “ta.med” Dance Medicine

 Former Ballet & Flamenco Dancer (stage, film), actress, choreographer

-2005 Founder and Principal of the Academy for Dance Pedagogy & Dance Medicine, Austria (www.tanzpaedagogik.eu)
+2002 Founder and 2005 Principal of the Academy for Dance Pedagogy & Dance Medicine, Austria (www.tanzpaedagogik.eu)

 Author of books on dance medicine and dance pedagogy; medical publications on dance medicine and dance science; novelist and writer of stage- and screen plays